 Neuromuscular Training Exercises

 You should be able to easily stand and balance on your injured leg without difficulty.
-Before advancing to high-level sporting activities, you will need single leg balance and stability.¬† Get good on one leg before you go in for your surgery.
+Before advancing to high-level sporting activities, you will need single leg balance and stability.¬† Get good on 1 leg before you go in for your surgery.

 Begin neuromuscular training after you have full range of motion, no limp, and good strength.¬† Start by practicing single leg balance for 30 consecutive seconds.¬† Then your physical therapist will advance you to more challenging exercises like band kicks or drills on a wobble board.